-We will work with others to accelerate the delivery of high-speed broadband and mobile data services in all areas.
+We will work with others to support our communities through the cost of living crisis.
 We will work with health and social care providers so that they understand our communities and deliver cohesive investment and services responsive to the specific needs of particular areas and people.